 - Advise that hand sanitiser is in the boot and please use this before entering the drivers seat or passenger seat.

 - Have all PPE on their person prior to entering the car.
 In the boot your PPE/sanitation equipment should consist of:

 - No handshakes

-The Car will be sanitized properly before every lesson and there will be no physical contact between the Instructor and the pupil and the learner permit will be shown to the Instructor not handed.
+The car will be sanitised properly before every lesson and there will be no physical contact between the instructor and the pupil and the learner permit will be shown to the Instructor not handed.

 Windows Should be down somewhat to allow for ventilation.Wind breakers on both front car doors are useful for this purpose.

 The lesson content should remain as before except you should not offer the training aid by hand.You can show the necessary diagrams but not give it to the pupil.